S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/templates/proposal-template.png)

-One way to do this is S3's _Proposal Forming_ pattern.

 For inspiration for steps 2 and 3, look to classic group facilitation techniques or design thinking activities.

 Besides in a face-to-face workshop, you can adapt this process for online meetings.
 You can even use it asynchronously (and over an extended period of time) to include many people.

 ---